-- 2.1 To consider the new proposals and changes to previous proposals submitted by ward councillors as set out in Appendix A and to agree these proposals in principle subject to the Corporate Director of Housing and Adult Social Services being satisfied that the necessary checks have been made and any other issues resolved. - 2.2 To note the amendments to ward budgets resulting from project funding being returned.
-The amendments are detailed at paragraph 3.11 and are included in the budget summary on the last page of Appendix A.
+- 2.1 To consider the new proposals and changes to previous proposals submitted by ward councillors as set out in Appendix A and to agree these proposals in principle subject to the Corporate Director of Housing and Adult Social Services being satisfied that the necessary checks have been made and any other issues resolved. - 2.2 To note the declarations of interest made by councillors due to having a connection with organisations that funding is recommended for.
+These are detailed at paragraph 3.11. - 2.3 To note the amendments to ward budgets resulting from project funding being returned.
+The amendments are detailed at paragraph 3.12 and are included in the budget summary on the last page of Appendix A.